nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

   ```

   **Function Parameter Definitions:**
-  - `species_table` - the dataframe to filter
+  - `species_table` - the species matrix to filter with species and samples as rows and columns, respectively.
-  - `non_microbial` - a character vector denoting the string used to identify a species as non-microbial
+  - `non_microbial` - a regex denoting the string used to identify a species as non-microbial or unwanted
   - `threshold=` - abundance threshold used to determine if the relative abundance is rare, value denotes a percentage between 0 and 100.

-  **Returns:** a dataframe with rare and non_microbial assignments removed
+  **Returns:** a dataframe with rare and non_microbial/unwanted species removed
 </details>